Roger Craig (American football): San Francisco 49ers

-In Super Bowl XIX in January 1985, Craig rushed for 58 yards, caught seven passes for 77 yards, and became the first player ever to score three touchdowns in a Super Bowl during the 49ers' 38–16 victory over the Miami Dolphins.
+In Super Bowl XIX in January 1985, Craig rushed for 58 yards, caught seven passes for 77 yards, and became the first player to score three touchdowns in a Super Bowl during the 49ers' 38–16 victory over the Miami Dolphins.

 The following season, Craig became the first in NFL history to run and receive for at least 1,000 yards in the same season.
 He ran for 1,050 yards on 214 carries and led the NFL with 92 catches for 1,016 yards, and scored a team high 15 touchdowns.
 With fullback Tom Rathman, also from Nebraska, the two formed the 49ers' "Cornfield Backfield."

 In 1988, Craig was named NFL Offensive Player of the Year by the Associated Press.
 He ran for a career-high 1,502 yards and caught an additional 76 passes for 534 yards.
 A memorable game occurred in week 7 against the Los Angeles Rams.
 He scored three rushing touchdowns and ran a career-high 191 yards.
 He went on to assist the 49ers to Super Bowl XXIII by amassing 262 combined rushing and receiving yards and two touchdowns in their two playoff games.
 In the 49ers' 20–16 win over Cincinnati in that Super Bowl, he rushed for 71 yards and caught eight passes for 101 yards, making him the first running back have to have 100 receiving yards in a Super Bowl.